dacresearchgroup/codeco-ds-master-workshop/README.md

 You can view your nodes with the following command:
 ```
 kubectl get nodes

+# You can view all the pods in the following way:
+kubectl get pods --all-namespaces
 ```

 Your output should be something like the following: